ASamedWalker/HTML-CSS-JAVASCRIPT-IBM-FullStackCourseProject/README.md

 # HTML-CSS-JAVASCRIPT-IBM-FullStackCourseProject

 >> As per the IBM Cloud FullStack Course.
 We were tasked to create a simple interest calculator.
+I built this project using HTML, CSS & JS